NOS enables you to do the following

 - Analyze data stored on an external object store

-- Read data in CSV, JSON, or Parquet format stored on an external object store
+- Read data in CSV, JSON, or Parquet format from an external object store

 - Join or aggregate external data to relational data stored in Advanced SQL Engine